TeleGeography's Official Blog

 Used International Bandwidth Growth by Region

-Content and cloud providers—most specifically a handful of companies like Google, Meta, Microsoft, and Amazon—are firmly entrenched as the biggest users of network capacity globally.
+Content and cloud providers—specifically a handful of companies like Google, Meta, Microsoft, and Amazon—overwhelmingly account for most of the world's international bandwidth usage.

 As recently as 2016, internet backbone providers accounted for the majority of demand.
 Not anymore.
-As of 2023, content and cloud networks accounted for more than 70% of all bandwidth usage.
+In 2024, content and cloud networks accounted for almost three-quarters of all bandwidth demand.

 Share of Used Bandwidth by Category for Major Routes

-Content Providers versus Others Bandwidth Growth by Region
+Content Providers vs. Others Bandwidth Growth by Region

 Source: © 2024 TeleGeography